mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--predictions_file <string>] [--probabilities_file <string>]
 ```

 An implementation of Hoeffding trees, a form of streaming decision tree for classification.
 Given labeled data, a Hoeffding tree can be trained and saved for later use, or a pre-trained Hoeffding tree can be used for predicting the classifications of new points.
-[Detailed documentation](#hoeffding_tree_detailed-documentation)
+[Detailed documentation](#hoeffding_tree_detailed-documentation).